 Taking breaks is okay.
 Stopping and deciding to finish at a different time is okay.
 Moving at a slower pace is okay.
 Finding “shortcuts” is okay.

-Because so many of us with PDA have experienced others pushing us beyond our limits, it’s important that we not replicate this trauma by treating ourselves the same way.
+Because so many of us with pathological demand avoidance have experienced others pushing us beyond our limits, it’s important that we not replicate this trauma by treating ourselves the same way.
 Whenever you decide to approach a demand, be sure to give yourself an “out.”
 Full permission to slow down or stop, at any point in the process, can help reduce panic and maintain a sense of control.

 I’ve learned that any time I am working with a demand that I especially dread, I need to schedule downtime afterward.
 And more specifically, there needs to be zero expectations around how I spend that time and how productive I am.